Westchester County Foreclosure Attorney

 other means than a personal delivery, then you have 30 days to respond.

-You may have different options in fighting foreclosure.
-A lawyer at the
+You have many different options in mitigating or fighting a foreclosure

 Chapter 13 bankruptcy may allow you to keep your home and include past due payments in your